HOME

 The Puzzles

 Some of the puzzles are very old-school, in a negative, Scott Adams sense.
 Like, there's a locked door, you'll need a key, and it's locked behind a non-related puzzle in a non-related room.
 That's a valid puzzle, sure, but it's blended into the game world, not into the story.
-That let's the mark for puzzles lower a little towards "average".
+That lowers the mark for puzzles a little bit towards "average".

 Graphics